Super Bowl LXI: Host selection

 The league has made all decisions regarding hosting sites from Super Bowl LVII onward.
 There is no bidding process per site: the league selects a potential venue unilaterally, the chosen team puts together a hosting proposal, and then the league votes to determine whether it is acceptable.

 On December 13, 2023, the NFL announced that SoFi Stadium, home of both the Los Angeles Rams and the Los Angeles Chargers, was selected as the Super Bowl site.
+This will be the ninth Super Bowl hosted in the Greater Los Angeles Metropolitan Area, with SoFi Stadium last hosting Super Bowl LVI in 2022.

+Logo

+The official logo for Super Bowl LXI was unveiled by the game's broadcaster ESPN on February 8, 2026, during a special post-Super Bowl LX edition of SportsCenter with Scott Van Pelt from SoFi Stadium.
+It was formally unveiled during a press conference in Los Angeles the following day, accompanied by an introductory video narrated by Inglewood-based rapper D Smoke.
+Keeping with the tradition established at Super Bowl LVI, the logo features Roman numerals with imagery representing the host city/region, in this case being waves - reflecting Southern California's surfing culture and the "grit and tenacity of Los Angeles".